Elorm-t/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Task 2 - 10 x alphabet: A function that prints the lower-case alphabets ten times.

 Task 3 - islower: A function that checks for a lower-case character.

+Task 4 - isalpha: A function that checks for an alphabetic character.